-Frequently asked question about Azure Windows virtual machines created with the classic deployment model
+Frequently asked question about Azure Linux Virtual Machines created with the classic deployment model

 Azure has two different deployment models for creating and working with resources: Resource Manager and Classic.
 This article covers using the Classic deployment model.
 Microsoft recommends that most new deployments use the Resource Manager model.
 For the FAQ when using the Resource Manager model, see here.